Morata's replacement, Dybala's new deal and how Juventus' January transfer window could look

 On the surface, a move for Pierre-Emerick Aubameyang appears to make sense for everyone involved.
 The Gabon international has been stripped of the Arsenal captaincy and he is free to leave.
 Juve, though, would not be in a position to cover his massive salary.

-Manchester United duo Edinson Cavani and Anthony Martial have also been mentioned but both seem more likely to go elsewhere, while it's not yet known if Paris Saint-Germain would be willing to offload Mauro Icardi, who rarely starts at the Parc des Princes but has long been an Allegri transfer target.
+Manchester United duo Edinson Cavani and Anthony Martial have also been mentioned but both seem more likely to go elsewhere, but the former could end up staying at Old Trafford for the remainder of the 2021-22 campaign, while the former appears more likely to end up at Sevilla.

 What is clear, though, is Juve's interest in Gianluca Scamacca, whom they tried to sign last January.